Skip to main content

 Handling errors

 By default, valid rows are imported even if some rows have errors.
-You can change this behavior:
+Configure error handling behavior through context settings or handle errors after import completion by reviewing the job status response.

 Duplicate detection